stonepros/stone/doc/architecture.rst

 #. **The CRUSH Map:** Contains a list of storage devices, the failure domain
    hierarchy (e.g., device, host, rack, row, room, etc.), and rules for traversing the hierarchy when storing data.
-To view a CRUSH map, execute ``ceph osd getcrushmap -o {filename}``; then, decompile it by executing ``crushtool -d {comp-crushmap-filename} -o {decomp-crushmap-filename}``.
+To view a CRUSH map, execute ``stone osd getcrushmap -o {filename}``; then, decompile it by executing ``crushtool -d {comp-crushmap-filename} -o {decomp-crushmap-filename}``.
    You can view the decompiled map in a text editor or with ``cat``.

 #. **The MDS Map:** Contains the current MDS map epoch, when the map was
    created, and the last time it changed.
 It also contains the pool for storing metadata, a list of metadata servers, and which metadata servers are ``up`` and ``in``.
-To view an MDS map, execute ``ceph fs dump``.
+To view an MDS map, execute ``stone fs dump``.

 Each map maintains an iterative history of its operating state changes.
-Ceph Monitors maintain a master copy of the cluster map including the cluster members, state, changes, and the overall health of the Ceph Storage Cluster.
+Stone Monitors maintain a master copy of the cluster map including the cluster members, state, changes, and the overall health of the Stone Storage Cluster.

 .. index:: high availability; monitor architecture

 High Availability Monitors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before Ceph Clients can read or write data, they must contact a Ceph Monitor
+Before Stone Clients can read or write data, they must contact a Stone Monitor
 to obtain the most recent copy of the cluster map.
-A Ceph Storage Cluster
+A Stone Storage Cluster
 can operate with a single monitor; however, this introduces a single
-point of failure (i.e., if the monitor goes down, Ceph Clients cannot
+point of failure (i.e., if the monitor goes down, Stone Clients cannot
 read or write data).

-For added reliability and fault tolerance, Ceph supports a cluster of monitors.
+For added reliability and fault tolerance, Stone supports a cluster of monitors.
 In a cluster of monitors, latency and other faults can cause one or more
 monitors to fall behind the current state of the cluster.
-For this reason, Ceph
+For this reason, Stone
 must have agreement among various monitor instances regarding the state of the
 cluster.
-Ceph always uses a majority of monitors (e.g., 1, 2:3, 3:5, 4:6, etc.)
+Stone always uses a majority of monitors (e.g., 1, 2:3, 3:5, 4:6, etc.)
 and the `Paxos`_ algorithm to establish a consensus among the monitors about the
 current state of the cluster.